 Some applications need a touch-enabled input, and this case is ideal for such projects.
 It features a 3.5-inch TFT touchscreen plus a stylus to improve the touch input experience.
 The TFT screen has a refresh rate of 50 fps, meaning it is fast enough to watch videos or play games without flicker.
 Neat cutouts on the sides give access to HDMI, ethernet, A/V, micro USB, and USB ports.

 Best Cases for the Raspberry Pi Zero / Pi Zero W

 The GPi is another one for retro gaming enthusiasts.
 It turns the Raspberry Pi zero into a replica old-school Nintendo game boy.
 You attach your Pi to a small box that resembles a cartridge, then plug it into the case.
 After that, the case gives you control over the Pi via the four-game buttons, a D-pad, an on-off switch, etc.

 Official Raspberry Pi Zero Case

 This piece has a red and white color scheme to match the official colors of the Raspberry Pi foundation.
 However, the outstanding feature is the removable lid.
-It includes three of them: one with exposed GPIO pins, another with a camera mounting hole, and a third sealed one.
+It includes one with exposed GPIO pins, another with a camera mounting hole, and a third sealed one.
 The camera lid makes it ideal for projects involving small cameras.